scrayosnet/passage/.docs/src/content/docs/adapters/discovery-actions.md

 ## Player Fill Strategy

 Reorders targets so that the fullest server below the `max_players` capacity is selected first.
-Servers at or above `max_players` are skipped.
+Servers at or above `max_players` are ordered in reverse (fullst last).
 Among servers with equal player counts, one is chosen randomly.

 ```yaml
 actions: